halostatue/adr-tools/README.md

     This will create a new ADR file that is flagged as superseding ADR 9, and changes the status of ADR 9 to indicate that it is superseded by the new ADR.
 It then opens the new ADR in your editor of choice.

+    If the ADR directory contains a file `templates/template.md`, this is used as the template for the new ADR.
+Otherwise a default template is used.

 3. For further information, use the built in help:

         adr help

 See the [tests](tests/) for detailed examples.